ACLO officers speakingw ith community members

 Aboriginal Community Liaison Officers

 Victoria Police respectfully acknowledges the Traditional Owners of the Land upon which we live and work.
 We pay our respects to Elders, past, present and emerging.
-We recognise and embrace Aboriginal people as the oldest, continuous living culture.

 The ACLO program addresses Recommendation 231 of the Royal Commission into Aboriginal Deaths in Custody (RCIADIC).